Custom Fields in WP Full Pay Forms

 When to use Stripe settings instead

-Custom fields are only for collecting extra text input.
+Custom fields are for collecting extra customer input or showing display-only form content.
 If you are trying to configure recurring billing behaviour or customer emails, use the related WP Full Pay and Stripe settings instead:

 - For recurring receipts, upcoming renewal emails, failed payment emails, and installment-plan notifications, see How to configure email notifications?.
 Some notifications are sent by WP Full Pay, while others must be enabled in Stripe.